CatManJr/my-kernel-templates/README.md

 Inspired by [CS336 in Stanford](https://stanford-cs336.github.io/spring2025/), I reproduced the Flash Attention in this repo too.
 The course required a FlashAttention 2, but I also implemented version 1 and 3.
 They are implemented with a Triton forward kernel and a torch backward function.
 For FlashAttention-2, I also implemented full pytorch version and full Triton verison (backward kernel adopted from Dao AILab) [![Dao AILab](https://badgen.net/badge/Dao-AILab/flash-attention/blue?icon=github)](https://github.com/Dao-AILab/flash-attention)
 #### Different Implementations of Flash Attention 2
+- All the benchmarks were executed on a `A100-PCIE-40GB`
 - My FA-2 and FA-2 FULL share the same forward kernel implementation, but FA-2 FULL incorporates a Triton backward kernel for enhanced performance.
 > **Key Insight**: The results demonstrate the significant performance benefits of implementing custom Triton kernels for both custom forward & backward.
 However, the triton backward kernel performance still lags behind PyTorch existing implementations, highlighting the continued importance of CUDA for fine-grained GPU operations.💡
 #### Forward Performance vs PyTorch